developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Volume UI Configuration - Action Add Profile Stream Visible

-This Managed Configuration allows an Administrator using an EMM to specify whether a single *Audio Stream* is visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to specify whether a single *Audio Stream* is visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* and is specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 If an *Audio Stream* is made invisible for an *Audio UI Profile*, the *Zebra Volume Control* is not present on ANY UI for the Device User to control the volume of that *Audio Stream*.
 The result is functionally equivalent to omitting the *Audio Stream* from the *Audio UI Profile*.
 This can be useful as a means to temporarily disable an *Audio Stream* that avoids the need to remove and restore its entire definition.